Understanding CORS

 })

-• Although CORS are configured on the server side, it is the client's decision to honor these configurations or not.
+- While CORS is configured on the server side, it is the client's decision to honor these configurations or not.
 Most browsers do enforce it for security reasons, but developer tools don't care about it.